 A lack of rainfall in September and October, combined with gusty winds and dry leaves, created the conditions for late-season wildfires throughout the region.

-In early November, the Maine Department of Agriculture, Conservation and Forestry said that rangers had responded to about 60 or 70 wildfires over the course of a few weeks, more than usual for that time of year.
+In early November, the Maine Department of Agriculture, Conservation and Forestry said that rangers had responded to about 60 or 70 wildfires over the course of a few weeks, more than usual for the time of year.

 Portland firefighters extinguished a half-acre brush fire near West Commercial Street on Nov.
 9 during a “very high” fire weather warning.